 Episode 3: What goes around comes around

 The arrival of the sample at the lab can have its own challenges.
-Unless you are analyzing your samples immediately, you will need a lot of storage space for all your Tupperware containers in order to bank your samples until you are ready for downstream processing.
+Unless you are analyzing your samples immediately, you will need a lot of storage space for all your plastic containers in order to bank your samples until you are ready for downstream processing.

 One study cost that is often overlooked is the time spent by the lab technician to prepare the sample for analysis.
 The lab technician begins by thawing the sample, sawing off a chunk of frozen faecal sample, all whilst working in a sterile environment and having to clean down their hood in between each sample.
 Sounds exhausting doesn’t it?